doiftrue/wordpress-composer-repo/README.md

 }
 ```

-Command under `post-autoload-dump` copies the `vendor/wordpress/wordpress` files to current root directory.
+Command under `post-autoload-dump` copies the `vendor/wordpress/wordpress` files to the current root directory.
 It requires: `linux` system with `rsync` package installed.

-HOTE: The `post-autoload-dump` command runs automatically after `composer install` or `composer update`.
+NOTE: The `post-autoload-dump` command runs automatically after `composer install` or `composer update`.

 #### Alternative Option

-If `composer/installers` package is used, then composer will install WP-Core into `wp-content` folder and this is not what we want.
-To work around this issue use following `composer.json`:
+If the `composer/installers` package is used, then the composer will install WP-Core into the `wp-content` folder, which is not what we want.
+To work around this issue use the following `composer.json`:

 ```json
 {